Glyphosate Use Reduction and Alternative Options

 - Elimination – Cease using products containing glyphosate in parks, landscape areas and playgrounds that are frequented by people and pets;

 - Reduction – Consider potential alternatives that are safe and effective and limit the use of products containing glyphosate to areas not highly frequented by people and pets, such as landscape medians and exotic plant management in natural areas;

 - Smart Application – Follow all label instructions on any herbicide used in the treatment of weeds or invasive exotic vegetation.
 This includes incorporating best management practices (BMP’s) in the use and application of herbicides (i.e. minimize use, prevent over-spray, reduce the potential for waterbody contamination by spraying at appropriate times, etc.) and ensure that all applicators - whether Town employees, applicators on Town owned property, or contractors licensed to work within the Town - are fully trained and licensed by the Florida Department of Agriculture and Consumer Services (FDACS), and require that proof of such licensure is provided at time of application for a Business Tax Receipt (BTR);

 - Education – Post signage in areas that are being treated and provide information on the Town’s website and social media sites regarding proper herbicide use

 Residents are encouraged to take similar steps and can help achieve this goal by reducing the use of chemicals when maintaining their own properties.
 Visit the Florida Friendly Landscaping website for more information about environmentally sustainable landscaping in Florida, and consider incorporating some of these methods into your own maintenance practices.

-Businesses such as landscape and lawn maintenance companies which hold a Business Tax Receipt with the Town and provide chemical application services, will be required to show proof of current licensure by FDACS at time of BTR renewal.
+Businesses such as landscape and lawn maintenance companies contracted by the Town to provide chemical application services, will be required to show proof of current licensure by FDACS.